Rodney Dale: Writing and publishing

-With colleagues, Dale in 1984 created Business Literature Services Ltd. (now known as Flag Communication Ltd.), a publishing house devoted to business-related writing, and singlehandedly established Fern House Publishing in 1990.
-In addition, between 1992 and 1994 Dale served as series editor and writer for eight Discoveries & Inventions books for the British Library.
-He also wrote three novels: About Time (1995), The Secret World of Zoë Golding (2010), and The New Life of Hannah Brooks (2013).
-He also from time to time performed a one-man show called "Hello, Mrs Fish."
+In 1984, Dale co-founded Business Literature Services Ltd. (now known as Flag Communication Ltd.), a publishing house devoted to business-related writing.
+He then founded Fern House Publishing in 1990.
+Between 1992 and 1994, Dale served as series editor and writer for eight Discoveries & Inventions books for the British Library.
+He wrote three novels: About Time (1995), The Secret World of Zoë Golding (2010), and The New Life of Hannah Brooks (2013), and he held performances of a one-man show called "Hello, Mrs Fish."

-Community service

-Dale served as a trustee of the non-profit Centre for Computing History in Cambridge.
-He was also a long-serving trustee of the Cambridgeshire Farmland Museum, now to be found on the A10 at Waterbeach, which shares a site with the ancient monument, Denny Abbey.
-Dale played a crucial part in organising the Museum's move from its original site in Haddenham, Cambridgeshire, to its present location.
-He was a Magistrate on the Cambridge City Bench from 1977 to 1984 and was a past member of both Bar Hill and Haddenham Parish Councils.
+Dale died in Cottenham, Cambridgeshire on 29 March 2020, at the age of 86.